mnemnion/codex/README.md

 ## /src

-`/src` is short for sorcery.
+`/src` is short for sorcery, the source is in `/orb`.
+We call the source to sorcery transition a knit.

-  The important thing to know about the `/src` directory, is that Genesis considers it the home directory.
+  The important thing to know about the `/src` directory, is that Genesis considers it the home directory at runtime.

 It's where the code to run is kept, in whatever arrangement is useful to the runtime, once it has been knitted out of the `/orb` directory by `grym`.